Insulate Britain protests

 A series of protests by the group Insulate Britain involving traffic obstruction began on 13 September 2021.
-The group has blockaded the M25 and other motorways in the United Kingdom, as well as roads in London and the Port of Dover.
+The group blockaded the M25 and other motorways in the United Kingdom, and roads in London and the Port of Dover.

-The protesters demand that the government improve the insulation of all social housing in the UK by 2025 and retrofit all homes with improved insulation by 2030.
-Improved insulation of homes would likely reduce the use of fuel, such as natural gases and oil, to adjust the internal temperature, thus improving energy efficiency in British housing and mitigating climate change.
+The protesters demanded that the government improve the insulation of all social housing in the UK by 2025 and retrofit all homes with improved insulation by 2030.
+Improved insulation of homes would likely reduce the use of fuel, such as natural gases and oil, and adjust the internal temperature, thus improving energy efficiency in British housing and mitigating climate change.

-The group has drawn support from some, but condemnation from others, including from individuals within the government.
+The group has drawn support from some, and condemnation from others including individuals within the government.

 On 17 November 2021, nine protesters were imprisoned for breaching an injunction against road blockade protests.
 On 2 February 2022, five protesters were imprisoned for the same reason, with eleven others receiving suspended sentences.

 Background

 Insulate Britain is an environmental activist group, founded by six members of the global environmental movement Extinction Rebellion.
 Their methods slightly differ from that of Extinction Rebellion, but they share the same overall target: to reduce the rate of climate change.
 The group began hosting both online and in-person events in July 2021, also raising money for direct action.
 They use civil disobedience as a tactic.

 Founded with the aim of demanding insulation across the United Kingdom, the group laid out two specific demands for its September 2021 protests.
 The first is that the British government fund insulation of all social housing by 2025, and the second is that, by the end of 2021, the government must create a plan to fund retrofitting of insulation of all homes in Britain by 2030.
 Insulate Britain created a Parliament petition for the first demand.
 According to The Guardian, the group's demands are in line with consensus among climate scientists and policy experts that home insulation—including when retrofitted—is an environmental priority, saves money to occupants and is beneficial to the economy.